Amazon's one-day shipping is this holiday's big trend. Is that a good thing?

 Another tactic smaller e-commerce companies are employing is teaming up with the bigger guys.

 Paul Trible, CEO and co-founder of men's clothing site Ledbury, sells a small selection of 20 shirts on Amazon, so he can nab new customers looking for higher-end clothing.
 Fanatics does the same kind of thing by powering Walmart's sports merchandise.
-(Fanatics also runs CBSSports.com's store, which is owned by CNET's parent, CBS.)
+(Fanatics also runs the CBS Sports online store, which is owned by CNET's parent, CBS.)

 Trible added that his company's shipments typically take three to nine days to arrive.
 But offering guaranteed three-day deliveries increases his shipping costs from about $8 a package to $15.
 Next-day shipping would ruin his profits, so he doesn't do it.